 - The Association will accommodate students with dietary needs.
 If a student is taking a prescription, needs vitamins, or asks for modified food accommodations, those who run the course will help them meet daily needs.

 - Likewise, if a student would like a chair to meditate with rather than sitting in criss-cross applesauce, they’ll accommodate to get everyone comfortable enough.

-While Vipassana Meditation is a way to eradicate suffering, each of us by ourselves are the only ones to be able to take the steps on the path, and anyone who expects salvation to come from an outside source (even a meditation course) is only going to come to realize it is nothing but ourselves who will save us.
+While Vipassana Meditation is a way to eradicate suffering, each of us by ourselves are the only ones to be able to take the steps on the path.
+Anyone who expects salvation to come from an outside source (even a meditation course) is only going to come to realize it is nothing but ourselves, our own mind, who will save us.
 It is each of us alone who does the work to be free of the mind’s limitations and eradicate our excuses for being unhappy.
 Not the meditation course, not the drugs, not the healthy food, not the lover, not even the prayer or worship.
 Those things guide us, but it is our mind and intentional effort alone that is what gets us to where we truly want to.

-Though there is power in all of these things, by ending our clinging to what excites or upsets us to any degree, we can taste our liberation and take the steps to true happiness.
+Though there is power in all of these things, by ending our clinging and attachment to what excites or upsets us to any degree, we can taste our liberation and take the steps to true inner peace.

 It is one thing I believe we all have in common: each of us alone must free ourselves from the chains of our own minds.

 The only way out is in.